 - 1. I will consider the ethical and legal implications of my online actions every time I participate in CyberPatriot. - 2.
-I will not conduct, nor will I condone, any actions that attack, hack, penetrate, or interfere with another team's or individual's computer system and tasks, nor will I use the cyber defense skills I learn in CyberPatriot to develop hacking or other offensive skills. - 3.
+I will not conduct, condone, or assist others in any actions that attack, hack, penetrate, or interfere with another team's or individual's computer system and tasks, nor will I use the cyber defense skills I learn in CyberPatriot to develop hacking or other offensive skills. - 3.
 I will not illegally copy or distribute software or other intellectual property. - 4.
-I will not visit inappropriate Web sites while preparing for or participating in CyberPatriot. - 5.
-I will not participate in or condone cyberbullying which includes such behaviors as teasing, threatening, intimidating, humiliating, sexual harassment, racial harassment, and stalking. - 6.
-I will follow the CyberPatriot rules of the competition and will accept appropriate guidance from my coach. - 7.
-I will not tamper with, modify, monitor for vulnerabilities, penetration test, or attempt to manipulate any element of the CyberPatriot competition or scoring systems. - 8.
-I will report any technical or security issues involving competition systems or tasks to my coach for further reporting to the CyberPatriot Program Office and not publicize them to avoid exploitation of the systems or tasks. - 9.
-I will not attempt to deceive, hoax, or "prank" other teams by forwarding or posting erroneous or deceptive information on the Internet, by email, or on social networking sites. - 10.
-I understand that violation of this code of conduct is grounds for my immediate dismissal from my team and the disqualification of my team from the CyberPatriot competition. - 11.
+I will not share my team's Unique ID, scoring report, or answers from any CyberPatriot competition image with anyone outside my team, my coaches, or my technical mentors. - 5.
+I will not visit inappropriate websites while preparing for or participating in CyberPatriot. - 6.
+I will not participate in or condone cyberbullying, which includes such behaviors as teasing, threatening, intimidating, humiliating, sexual harassment, racial harassment, and stalking. - 7.
+I will follow the CyberPatriot rules of the competition and will accept appropriate guidance from my coach. - 8.
+I will not tamper with, modify, monitor for vulnerabilities, penetration test, or attempt to manipulate any element of the CyberPatriot competition or scoring systems. - 9.
+I will report any technical or security issues involving competition systems or tasks to my coach for further reporting to the CyberPatriot Program Office and not publicize them to avoid exploitation of the systems or tasks. - 10.
+I will not attempt to deceive, hoax, or "prank" other teams by forwarding or posting erroneous or deceptive information on the Internet, by email, or on social networking sites. - 11.
+I understand that violation of this code of conduct is grounds for my immediate dismissal from my team and the disqualification of my team from the CyberPatriot competition. - 12.
 I will strive to use my participation in CyberPatriot to further my understanding of cybersecurity.